Acid Reflux and GORD - An Overview

 What are the treatments?

-The naturopathic nutritional therapy approach is to address the underlying cause and risk factors to increase the integrity of the LES through nutrition and lifestyle medicine.
+The naturopathic nutritional therapy approach is to address the underlying cause and risk factors to increase the integrity of the LOS through nutrition and lifestyle changes.
 At the same time, we naturally calm the symptoms of reflux to support the healing process.

 References: